ansys/pydpf-core/docs/source/operator_reference.rst

 DPF operators allow the manipulation and the transformation of simulation data.

-From DPF Server for Ansys 2023R2 onwards, the operators available in DPF will depend on the active `ServerContext <https://dpf.docs.pyansys.com/api/ansys.dpf.core.server_context.html#servercontext>`_.
+From DPF Server for Ansys 2023 R2 onwards, the operators available in DPF will depend on the active `ServerContext <https://dpf.docs.pyansys.com/api/ansys.dpf.core.server_context.html#servercontext>`_.

 The available contexts are **Entry** and **Premium**.
 Click on the correct section below to discover operators available in your context.
+For more information about **Entry** and **Premium** contexts use, see :ref:`user_guide_server_context`.

 .. grid:: 2